Read This First

 Prompt 4: Why is refusing to allow oneself to doubt fundamental beliefs dangerous?

-The central claim is this: Refusing to allow oneself to doubt fundamental beliefs can lead to several significant dangers, both on an individual and societal level.
+In plain terms: Refusing to allow oneself to doubt fundamental beliefs can lead to several significant dangers, both on an individual and societal level.

 Without doubt, there is no motivation to question, explore, or revise one’s beliefs.
 This leads to intellectual stagnation, where individuals are not exposed to new ideas or perspectives.